Carlitos5336/Carlitos5336/README.md

 My name is Carlos Ogando.
 I'm a data scientist and teacher from Dominican Republic passionate about sharing knowledge.
 This repo is dedicated to making some of my class content publicly available, designed to help students, aspiring data scientists, AI enthusiasts, and anyone interested in learning AI concepts and techniques.

 I hope you find it useful!

+You can check out some tutorials in spanish on my Youtube Channel [Prof. Carlos Ogando](https://www.youtube.com/@carlosbom/videos)